CMS provides more leeway to Medicaid state-directed payments before new limits kick in

 New guidance likely allows a larger set of SDPs to continue at a higher payment rate until 2028.

-CMS issued guidance that expands the opportunity for providers to receive a key Medicaid supplemental payment in greater amounts over the next two years.
+CMS issued guidance that expands the opportunity for providers to receive a key Medicaid supplemental payment at a higher rate over the next two years.

 The bulletin regarding Medicaid state-directed payments (SDPs) makes it easier for states to maintain eligibility for higher SDPs before the legislation known as the One Big Beautiful Bill Act (OBBBA) ushers in new restrictions starting in 2028.